Marshall vs. UAB NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Marshall and its opponents have gone over the current 55.5-point total in five of nine games (55.6%) this season.
+- Marshall and its opponents have combined to score more than 55.5 points in five of nine games this season.

-- UAB's games have gone over 55.5 points in two opportunities this season.
+- UAB has combined with its opponents to score more than 55.5 points in two games this season.

-- The two teams combine to score 64.8 points per game, 9.3 more than the total in this contest.
+- Saturday's total is 9.3 points lower than the two team's combined 64.8 points per game average.

-- The 41.3 combined points per game that these two squads have allowed this season are 14.2 fewer than the 55.5 total in this contest.
+- This contest's total is 14.2 points above the 41.3 these two squads combine to surrender per game this season.

 - Thundering Herd games this season feature an average total of 59.0 points, a number 3.5 points higher than Saturday's over/under.